More than 29,000 children have been killed since the start of the civil war in Syria in 2011, said a report by a London-based rights watchdog.

-At least 186 children were killed in regime chemical attacks while 305 died due to malnutrition and medicine shortages in the areas besieged by the regime, the report revealed.
+At least 186 children were killed by the regime's chemical attacks and 305 died due to malnutrition and medicine shortages in areas besieged by the regime.

-Russian forces, meanwhile, killed 1,928 children, while 984 children were killed by Syrian opposition forces, 956 by the Daesh terrorist group, 924 by the U.S.-led international coalition and 214 children were killed by the Syrian Democratic Forces (SDF), an umbrella group dominated by the PKK's Syrian affiliate, the People's Protection Units (YPG).
+Russian forces came in second, killing 1,928 children, while 984 children were killed by Syrian opposition forces, 956 by the Daesh terrorist group, 924 by the U.S.-led international coalition and 214 by the Syrian Democratic Forces (SDF) – another name used by the PKK-affiliated the People's Protection Units (YPG) terrorist group.

-More than 5,034 children, including 3,618 held by the Bashar Assad regime and 722 held by YPG terrorist group, remain in detention centers.
+Meanwhile, 5,034 children remain in detention, including 3,618 held by the Assad regime and 722 held by the YPG/PKK terrorist group.

-At least 326 children are also being held by Daesh in areas it controls.
+At least 326 children are also being held by Daesh in areas under its control.